lucy-schick/dff-2022/scripts/background_layers.md

 # background layers

-To download and clip layers for a an area of interest defined by a list of watershed groups:
+To download and clip layers for an area of interest defined by a list of watershed groups:

 1. edit `bcdata.txt` as needed, listing all layers to be downloaded via bcdata/WFS
 2. download these layers to .geojson, for given study area (optionally with timer):